gvwilson/thirdbit/fiction/in-heck/index.md

 Maddy replied stiffly.
 "So if you don't mind me asking…?"

-"Too many," the Regulator replied levelly.
+"Too many," the Operator replied levelly.
 "And I hope I've never *decommissioned* any that I didn't have to.
 But you of all people should know how dangerous rogue bots can be."
 His stern gaze swept the classroom.
 "Our job is to keep people safe.
-Any bot that respects that has nothing to fear from me or any other Regulator."
+Any bot that respects that has nothing to fear from me or any other Operator."

 There were more questions,
 but finally Miz Tumbly said,